Overlooked Implications of the Reconstruction Loss for VAE Disentanglement: Implementation Details

 \subsection{Symmetric KL}

 The original Ada-GVAE implementation uses the asymmetric KL divergence $\Dkl \parens{p \;||\; q}$ as the distance function between the corresponding latent units of observation pairs.
-The Ada-GVAE uses this distance to estimate which of these latent units should be averaged together.
+The Ada-GVAE uses this distance measure to estimate which of these latent distributions should be averaged together.

 We instead follow the approach of \citet{dittadi2020transfer} and use the symmetric KL divergence to compute these distances between latent units, improving the averaging procedure and computation of the threshold.
 The symmetric KL divergence is defined in \Cref{eq:symmetric-kl}.